Synook/elfhex/README.md

 ## Usage

-This project uses `pipenv`.
+This project Python 3.6 and `pipenv`.
 In order to install dependencies, run `pipenv install --dev`.
 The program can then be run using `python -m elfhex`.

 To generate a distributable package, first generate `requirements.txt`, and then use `setuptools` to build the wheel.
 Installing this package also installs an entry point named `elfhex`.